-The ST is a vital member of the surgical team functioning under direct supervision of the surgeon and registered nurse in the operating room.
+The Surgical Technologist is a vital member of the surgical team functioning under direct supervision of the surgeon and registered nurse in the operating room.
 The aging of the large baby-boom generation has increased the need for surgical technologists, because older people usually require more operations.
 Moreover, as these individuals age, they may be more willing than those in previous generations to seek medical treatment to improve their quality of life.

 Surgical Technology Program Timetable →

 - Assisting & operating surgical equipment.

 - Monitors medications & irrigation fluids during surgery.

 - Provides patient with a safe & caring environment.